 |In Galicia, you can buy a home for ONE EURO

 " The number of homes being foreclosed on is estimated to triple in Spain.
 About 120 evictions take place every day.
 Those who default on their mortgages cannot walk away from the debt, as in the US.
 A story is out tonight about one resident who lost her job and is being foreclosed on.
 She will still owe over about half her debt, or more than €100,000, plus court costs and penalties."

 If the bank manages to sell a foreclosed home, that amount is struck off the remaining debt.
 But the norm these days is that the property is put up for auction and nobody bids.
-That has meant the bank then takes over the house for just half its originally assessed value, and wipes the amount off the remaining debt – leaving the borrower still owing a bundle.
+That has meant the bank then takes over the house for just half its originally assessed value and wipes the amount off the remaining debt – leaving the borrower still owing a bundle.
 Spanish Home prices have fallen by at least 20%.
-Realistic estimates assume a minimum 40-60% total drop is likely, lately I've heard about a loss of 75%...and although this is a new and modern urbanisation, I am almost sure prices will continue to drop.
+Realistic estimates assume a minimum 40-60% total drop is likely, lately, I've heard about a loss of 75%...and although this is new and modern urbanization, I am almost sure prices will continue to drop.